AlessioSocci/EDUCATIONAL-FRDM-KL25Z/README.md

 -    PWM: configure TPM for put in external pin a pwm signal;

--    UART: set serial communication at 115200 br to ESP8266 -01, Wi-Fi module; (it does not work yet...)
+-    UART: set serial communication at 115200 br to ESP8266 -01, Wi-Fi module;

 -    MAIN: adc read, dac out, send AT test command to ESP-01;